zvldz/ESP32-UART-Bridge/README.md

 - **WiFi Settings**: SSID and password for your network
 - **USB Mode**: Device (default) or Host mode
 - **Network Mode**: Temporary setup or permanent Wi-Fi operation
+- **Device Roles**: Configure Device 2, 3, and 4 functionality

+## Device Roles

+The bridge supports multiple configurable devices:

+### Device 1 - Main UART (Always Active)
+- Primary UART interface on GPIO 4/5
+- Cannot be disabled - this is the main data channel
+- Supports full range of baud rates and configurations

+### Device 2 - Secondary Channel
+Can be configured as:
+- **Disabled**: No secondary channel
+- **UART2**: Additional UART on GPIO 8/9
+- **USB**: USB device or host mode

+### Device 3 - Auxiliary UART
+Can be configured as:
+- **Disabled**: Not used
+- **Mirror**: One-way copy of Device 1 data (TX only)
+- **Bridge**: Full bidirectional UART bridge with Device 1
+- **Logger**: Dedicated UART log output at 115200 baud

+### Device 4 - Network Channel
+Requires active Wi-Fi connection.
+Can be configured as:
+- **Disabled**: Not used
+- **Network Logger**: Stream system logs via UDP
+  - Default port: 14560
+  - Supports broadcast (x.x.x.255) or unicast
+  - Configurable log levels (ERROR, WARNING, INFO, DEBUG)
+- **Network Bridge**: Bidirectional UART-to-UDP conversion
+  - Default port: 14550
+  - Full duplex communication
+  - Ideal for wireless serial connections
+  - Use with ground control stations, telemetry systems, etc.

+### Network Configuration for Device 4
+When Device 4 is enabled, additional settings appear:
+- **Target IP**: Destination for UDP packets
+  - Use x.x.x.255 for broadcast (reaches all devices on network)
+  - Use specific IP for unicast (single destination)
+- **Port**: UDP port number (1-65535)
+- **Network Log Level**: Only visible when Device 4 is active

 ## LED Indicators